 In line with market practice and to ensure that XTX can provide you with competitive pricing, XTX may utilise your identity and observed transaction execution characteristics to determine how it manages the risk that it accepts.
 This means that XTX will have the ability to tailor its risk management strategy (including the period of time for which it holds the risk in relation to your executed transactions) to your transaction execution characteristics.
-However, XTX will never use information from rejected trade requests for this purpose and nor will it pre-hedge in the last look window (as described above); only information from executed transactions is used.
+However, XTX will never use information from rejected trade requests for this purpose; only information from executed transactions is used.
 Counterparties have the ability to opt-out of their information being used in this manner, provided that this is consistent with its trading with all other liquidity providers.
 For more information, please contact your XTX representative.

 No Partial Fills